Tax Data Identity Protection

 Tax Return Fraud

 Did you receive an email from eFile.com stating that you e-Filed a tax return - or that your return was accepted or rejected by the IRS - but you did not file this return at all?
 Somebody has filed a return with your data; either the SSN entered was a mistake but happened to match your SSN or you may be a victim of identity theft and tax fraud where a person intentionally filed a tax return with your data.
-Or, did the IRS send you Letter 5071C or 5747C?
+Or, did the IRS send you any Letters 5071C, 5747C, 5447C, or 6331C?

 Review the following sections below for information on how identity thieves target individuals, what you can do to protect yourself from identity theft, and how to report identity theft to the IRS and/or state tax agencies.